 }

-Finally, we determined that the attacker is able to monitor the phishing site—including the number of visitors, billing, and credit card information—under the /panel directory of the phishing kit.
+Finally, we determined that the attacker is able to monitor the phishing site—including the number of visitors, billing, and credit card information—under the /panel

 Detection opportunities

-From an AWS perspective the attacker was targeting the SNS service with a long-term access key beginning with AKIA.
-There are various opportunities for detection of this activity, depending on your organization’s usage of the SNS service:
+From an AWS perspective the attacker was targeting the SNS service with a long-term access key beginning with AKIA

-• Monitor usage and spikes in cloud costs.
+.
+To increase the fidelity of this detection, you can filter for a long term access key, attempts across multiple regions in a short period of time, or suspicious IP addresses identified through threat intelligence. - Monitor usage and spikes in cloud costs.
 Spiking costs in SMS spending could be a possible indicator of malicious activity.
 AWS provides guidance on how to set up an alarm in CloudWatch.

 How Datadog can help